Upcoming and Archived Public Events.

 We will gather to listen to sounds (so nearly “wounds”) from which we all rise.
 Join us on Saturday, February 11, 2023 at Art + Practice in Los Angeles beginning at 3:00pm PST for the opening performance.

-Rivers Institute for Contemporary Art & Thought and Amistad Research Center proudly invite you to join us for an evening of conversation between our second Amistad-Rivers Research Resident, Troy Montes Michie, and New Orleans-based artist Ashley Teamer on Thursday, October 20th at 6:30pm CST at the New Orleans Jazz Museum.
+Rivers Institute for Contemporary Art & Thought and Amistad Research Center proudly invite you to join us for an evening of conversation between our second Amistad-Rivers Research Resident, Troy Montes Michie, and New Orleans-based artist Ashley Teamer on Thursday, October 20th at 6:30pm CT at the New Orleans Jazz Museum.

 In celebration of the opening weekend of Troy Montes Michie: Rock of Eye at the Contemporary Arts Museum-Houston, please join us for an in-person conversation between the artist Troy Montes Michie and Dr. Catherine S. Ramírez (Professor and Chair of Latin American and Latino Studies at the University of California, Santa Cruz) for a discussion about their shared investments in histories of zoot suits in Latinx communities and gendered forms of self-fashioning.